nf-core/funcscan/docs/usage.md

 run_dbcan database --db_dir <path/to/your/db>
 ```

 Replace `<path/to/your/db>` with your preferred directory path for storing the database files.
-Once the database download is complete (), the file are ready for use with the `run_dbcan` tool without additional configurations or modifications.
+Once the database download is complete, the file are ready for use with the `run_dbcan` tool without additional configurations or modifications.

 ## Updating the pipeline